Casino Dealer

 Is it YOUR job to point out obvious card counters to a pit boss or do you leave that to the eye in the sky?

-Asked by mark about 12 years ago
+Asked by mark over 12 years ago

 It is my job.
 We are constantly on the lookout for card counters.
 It is pretty obvious who is doing it.
 The floor supervisor AKA pit boss is also highly trained to spot the card counters.
 Surveillance is also watching like a hawk, trust me!
 Is it my job?
 Yes, but my job does not depend on me being able to catch and track every card counter.
 I am also watching for a variety of other things, card counting is just one piece of the puzzle.